 Displays more in-depth information to include hourly rate, FTE, etc. (pulls the job TKL data instead of the home TKL)

 Checks the Home Dept dlevel listed in PEAEMPL against the dlevel associated with the labor distribution org.
-This mismatch will affect the way eDir displays employee locations as well as certain reports that base employee figures off the Home Dept.
+This mismatch will affect the way eDir displays employee locations as well as certain reports that base employee figures off the Home Dept. This used to be sent regularly to PPA/HR Coordinators from UAF HR.
+Here are the instructions on how to fix via EPAF to ensure information in Banner is correct.

 Visit the OFA training page and check out the different levels of training courses offered by OFA to see which one fits your skill level.
 This includes recorded sessions (YouTube) of the TOAD weekly training and discussion designed to familiarize financial managers with the use of TOAD.
 The sessions emphasize the use of TOAD to explore data, create and modify queries and customize outcomes to fit the needs of the analysis.